 Geodesy

 Geodesy is the science of the Earth's shape and size.
-Altimetry makes it possible to compute Mean Sea Surface; such a surface includes the geoid, i.e. the shape of the sea surface, assuming a complete absence of any perturbing forces (tides, winds, currents, etc.).
-The geoid reflects the Earth's gravitational field.
-It varies in height by as much as 100 metres over distances of several thousand kilometres due to uneven mass distribution within the planet's crust, mantle and core.
-Other less pronounced irregularities are also visible over smaller distances.
-These mostly reflect the ocean bottom topography.
+Altimetry contributes to this discipline by calculating the Mean Sea Surface, which includes the geoid, i.e. sea level in the absence of disturbing forces (tides, winds, currents, etc.), as well as the Mean Dynamic Topography, i.e., the sea surfaceheigt due to the stable currents.
+The geoid reflects the Earth's gravity field.
+Its undulations vary about +/- 100 m over distances of several thousand kilometers.
+They are generated by the heterogeneous distribution of mass within the Earth's crust, mantle and core.
+Other, smaller height irregularities are also visible over shorter distances.
+These reflect underwater topography.

 Mean Sea Surface, representing the sea level resulting from constant phenomena, computed from 16 years of altimetry data acquired by Topex-Poseidon, ERS1&2, Envisat, GFO and Jason-1 satellites.
 This Mean Sea Surface is shaped by permanent ocean currents and, above all, by the gravity field.
 Differences below the surface of the Earth (for example, variations in magma temperature) can generate sea level variations of over 100 metres between two ocean regions thousands of kilometres apart.
 At smaller scales (a few kilometres), we can also observe on this surface (highlighted here so as to be visible) the influence of ocean floor topography (see bathymetry) which causes variations of several metres at the ocean surface.
 (Credits CNES/CLS 2012).
 Further information